KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

    your_drive_letter_and_folder/archive/cropped/cropped/pg
 </pre>

-Step 3. spit up the data.
+Step 3. split up the data.
    - Open the `GAsplitDataIntoTrainValidandTest.py` code file in the Python IDE.
    - Edit `folder_prefix` to the location where you extracted the data earlier.
 The code will take that data and split it up in the `destination folders`.
    - Read the “to do” list at the top of the file for more information.